icerpc/icerpc-docs/pages/docs/getting-started/what-is-icerpc.md

 TODO: This page contains placeholder content and needs to be replaced.
 Please remove this when you are done.

+Benoit: what you see below is total nonsense and needs to be totally rewritten.

 {% /callout %}

 In this section, you'll get a brief introduction to the components of the IceRPC framework.
 Additional information